ElGrandeDios/ElGrandeDios/ReadMe.md

 # Hi!
 I am Sid!! 😊

-I'm currently learning Unreal Engine and participating I am mainly looking to eventually and proggresively learn pro level C++(mostly C++), C# (pronounced C SHARP), Java, Swift and HTML, CSS and JS.
+I'm currently learning Unreal Engine and participating in web developent competitions (you can view one such repo @martian I am mainly looking to eventually and proggresively learn pro level C++(mostly C++), C# (pronounced C SHARP), Java, Swift and HTML, CSS and JS.
 I also want to learn ethical hacking (WhiteHat).
 I also use .NET  MAUI and other .NET products.